nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-7.md

                 }
             }
             Type.LRU -> {
-                // Find the lowest rank item
+                // Find the lowest rank item.
                 for (entry in map) {
                     if (entry.value < rankToEvict) {
                         rankToEvict = entry.value